 This project was completed by Evidence-Based Associates (EBA) in 2007.

-Over the past decade, the state of Louisiana's Office of Youth Development (OYD) has demonstrated tremendous leadership on the national stage through its reform efforts - namely, by reducing the number of youth incarcerated in the state's juvenile secure and non-secure care facilities and in reducing associated costs to taxpayers for these expensive and often ineffective services.
-In partnership with the MacArthur Foundation, however, OYD has set its sights on becoming not only an agency that successfully reduces its census of incarcerated youth but also one that is truly a 'model for change' for the rest of the nation.
+In the 1990's, the state of Louisiana's Office of Youth Development (OYD) demonstrated tremendous leadership on the national stage through its reform efforts - namely, by reducing the number of youth incarcerated in the state's juvenile secure and non-secure care facilities and in reducing associated costs to taxpayers for these expensive and often ineffective services.
+In partnership with the MacArthur Foundation, OYD set its sights on becoming not only an agency that successfully reduces its census of incarcerated youth but also one that is truly a 'model for change' for the rest of the nation.

 The state's plan to do this included the development of community-based, family-focused, and evidence-based programs, where at-risk and troubled youth and their families can realize the ultimate goal of the juvenile justice agency - rehabilitation of troubled youth, collaboration with their families, and partnership with local communities in helping these youth return to a life of productivity and personal achievement.